10 Ways To Celebrate OT Month

 2. Throw A Party!

-I suppose this one could definitely be addressed under #1 but felt as though it should have its own number!
-Pick a theme, play a game, but most importantly RELAX!
-In college we used to have something we liked to call “Pinterest Parties”.
+I suppose this one could definitely be addressed under #1 but it felt as though it should have its own number!
+Pick a theme, play a game, but most importantly, RELAX!
+In college, we used to have something we liked to call “Pinterest Parties.”
 We would each make and bring a dish that we had pinned (that we likely would never make otherwise) then share our yummy new recipes!
 It was a lot of fun!
 We all know too well how easy it is to get caught up in the daily hustle and bustle that we forget to interact with one another on a personal level.
 Get together in an interruption-free environment, have a little fun, and celebrate being and working with OTs!

 4. Community Outreach